Mohamed-Elmanzalawi/DFAST_QC_Benchmark/README.md

-DFAST_QC: Rapid Quality Checking and Taxonomic Identification Tool for Prokaryotic Genomes
+DFAST_QC: Quality Checking and Taxonomic Identification Tool for Prokaryotic Genomes
 ===================
 Repository contributing to the manuscript "DFAST_QC: Rapid Quality Checking and Taxonomic Identification Tool for Prokaryotic Genomes"
 -------------------